CurveDocs/curve-docs/docs/crvUSD/controller.md

                 @nonreentrant('lock')
                 def liquidate(user: address, min_x: uint256, use_eth: bool = True):
                     """
-                    @notice Peform a bad liquidation (or self-liquidation) of user if health is not good
+                    @notice perform a bad liquidation (or self-liquidation) of user if health is not good
                     @param min_x Minimal amount of stablecoin to receive (to avoid liquidators being sandwiched)
                     @param use_eth Use wrapping/unwrapping if collateral is ETH
                     """